Fenmore/Proggen-Inspections/README.md

 # Proggen-Inspections
 Inspections profiles for IntelliJ to minimize penalties for your submissions for the module "Programmieren" at KIT

-Download zip archive from the latest release.
-Profile and guide can be found inside https://github.com/Fenmore/Proggen-Inspections/releases
+Profile and guide can be found inside zip archive, latest release recommended

+https://github.com/Fenmore/Proggen-Inspections/releases